roidrage/paperplanes/_posts/2013-1-16-coffee-and-the-art-of-customer-happiness.md

 ---
 title: Coffee and the Art of Customer Happiness
-topics: coffee customers
+tags: coffee customers
-layout: single
+layout: post
 ---
 This essay is an extended version of a talk I gave at [Paperless Post](http://www.paperlesspost.com) about coffee and customer happiness.
 While